 How Marketing Drives Vital Revenue for Ghost Kitchens

-In conversation with US Foods, with tips on how to get started and successfully market a ghost kitchen concept
+In conversation with US Foods, learn tips on how to get started and successfully market a ghost kitchen concept.

 There has been no better time for ghost kitchen concepts than now.
 COVID-19 has posed great challenges to brick and mortar spaces since March, and with new cases spiking to their highest levels, on-premise dining — whether indoor or outdoor — will be problematic as restaurants enter the fall and winter seasons.
 Restaurants can continue to operate and grow their business through the delivery-only nature of ghost kitchens or what is often referred to as “virtual restaurants.”

 BentoBox Marketing & Commerce Platform

 Opening a New Restaurant?